fitbl4nk/bl4nk.kr/content/about/_index.md

   - Conducted simulations of real-world cyberattacks to evaluate security levels

 ## Award
+- 2025 **White Hat Contest** as team "BSBP"
+  - 3rd place in the Military division
 - 2024 **White Hat Contest** as team "Hasan"
   - 2nd place in the Military division